We're here to help you with the complexities of planning for your farming future.

 If you feel ill-prepared to tackle this topic, you’re not alone.
-In a 2021 survey of 1652 farmers for NFU Mutual*, 48% told us they have a formal succession plan in place, but many don’t regularly review it.
-Another 19% of farmers acknowledged that while succession planning was important, they hadn’t got round to it yet.
+In a 2023 survey of 1,703 farmers for NFU Mutual*, 16% told us they still don't have a formal succession plan in place.
+Whilst another 13% of farmers have one but they haven't reviewed it recently.

 Regardless of when, or if, you intend to hand your farm on to the next generation, making a personal financial plan is a sensible step to take.